DheerajPranav/NeuroForge/README.md

-# NeuroForge
+# 🧠 NeuroForge

-A curated forge of machine learning experiments, projects, and explorations — from regression to deep nets.
+Welcome to **NeuroForge** — a curated repository where I explore, build, and refine machine learning projects.
+From classical models to deep learning, time series forecasting to data storytelling, this is my personal forge for all things ML and AI.

+---